omahs/worken-sdk-php/README.md

 | :-------- | :------- | :-------------------------------- |
 | `address` | `string` | **Required**.
 Your wallet address |

-This structure details the balance of a wallet in terms of the WORK token specified in contract, providing the balance in WEI, Ether, and Hexadecimal units.
+This structure details the balance of a wallet in terms of the WORK token specified in contract.

+**Output**

-- `WEI (string)`: The balance of the wallet expressed in WEI, which is the smallest denomination of Ether.
-Given its size, the balance is represented as a string to maintain precision.
-Example: `11820000000000000000000`
+- `amount` (string): The balance of the wallet expressed in WORK tokens, which are the unit of your token.
+Due to its size, the balance is represented as a string to maintain precision.
+Example: 841378428
+- `decimals` (int): The number of decimal places used to accurately specify the balance of WORK tokens.
+Example: 5
-- `Ether (string)`: The balance of the wallet converted into Ether, offering a more readable and commonly used representation of the balance.
-This conversion is necessary for understanding the balance in terms of Ether, which is more familiar to users.
-Example: `11820.000000000000000000`
+- `uiAmount` (float): The balance of the wallet converted to WORK tokens, providing a more readable representation of the balance.
+Example: 8413.78428
-- `Hex (string)`: The balance of the wallet expressed as a hexadecimal value.
-This format is often used in lower-level blockchain operations and interactions.
-Example: `0x0280c373aef4bd300000`
+- `uiAmountString` (string): The balance of the wallet converted to WORK tokens, represented as a string.
+Example: 8413.78428

 #### Get wallet information
 ```php